Student Visas for periods of more than 90 days

 After students receive their Student Visa, they must make sure that the Italian Consulate returns the acceptance letter from LdM bearing the official seal of the Italian Consulate.
 This document is extremely important and a requirement for applying for a Permit of Stay, which students will obtain after their arrival inItaly.
 Students receive detailed information about the Permit of Stay upon arrival at Orientation and may contact their Student Advisor in Italy for assistance.

-In the event that a Consulate does not issue a Student Visa, the negation of such must be requested in writing and presented to LdM.
+In the event that a consulate does not issue a student visa, the denial of such must be requested in writing and presented to LdM, and the official letters of acceptance must be returned to LdM.

 Student Visas for periods of less than 90 days